 Instead of tiling pool surrounds it is possible to use Australian Pool Coatings Aquatex to create a faux tile look.
 You could also look into doing either a granule or a flake system for your pool surrounds.

 Can I paint or seal my terracotta tiles?

 You can paint or seal terracotta tiles, it will depend on how porous or if there is a glaze over the surface.
 It should always be remembered that putting a paint which will form a film will increase the slipperiness of the surface so that needs to be considered.
 It is recommended to only seal terracotta tiles and that would be using a penetrating silicon-based sealer.

 My pool surrounds are slippery, can I put anything over them to make them less slippery?

-If you have a film forming sealer on your pool surrounds and it is slippery it is recommended that that sealer be stripped off so you go back to the natural substrate stop it is possible to add a nonslip aggregate to the pool surrounds however the nonslip aggregate will wear away over time and it will go back to being slippery.
+If you have a film forming sealer on your pool surrounds and it is slippery, it is recommended that that sealer be stripped off so you go back to the natural substrate.
+It is possible to add a non-slip aggregate to the pool surrounds, however, the non-slip aggregate will wear away over time and it will go back to being slippery.